nodeset-org/constellation/docs/Security/EvilAdmin.md

-# Admin Attack Analysis
+# Evil Admin Attack Analysis

+In these scenarios, the Admin's goal is to profit as much as possible through nefarious means.
+This generally means attempts to steal protocol funds.

-### Scenario: Admin takes over network
+## Scenario: Admin replaces all NOs

 1. Admin removes all non-Admin NOs (rate-limited)
 2. Admin sets all fees to 100%
 3. Never exit validators, keep 100% of rewards forever?

 **Predicted Outcome:**
  - Depositors and NOs notice the Admin removing other operators.
 At 5% maximum operator removal, it takes ~20 days to remove all other operators.